apache/cordova-plugman/README.md

     * An empty `<js-module>` will still be loaded and can be `cordova.require`d in other modules.

 If `src` does not resolve to a file that can be found, plugman will stop/reverse the installation, notify the user of the problem and exit with a non-zero code.

+&lt;js-module&gt; elements can also be nested under &lt;platform&gt;, to declare platform-specific JavaScript module bindings.

 ### &lt;platform&gt;